UCLALibrary/ansible_uclalib_role_haproxy/README.md

 # UCLALib Ansible Role: HAProxy

-Deploys HAProxy on RHEL servers
+Deploys HAProxy on RHEL servers using a pre-built rpm package

 ## Dependencies